 Berkeley Social Welfare is one of the leading social work professional schools in the world's top public university.
 Our faculty are consistently ranked some of the most productive scholars in the world and our campus is home to numerous Nobel Laureates and other internationally recognized thought leaders.
 We have significant faculty and program strengths in health and mental health; school-based social services; child, youth and family services; services for the aged and the management and planning of social services.

-The Berkeley International Leaders Program in Social Welfare is an eight- to 16-week customized learning experience for global government and non-governmental leaders in social work and social welfare.
-A Certificate is awarded to participants who complete their individually tailored program.
+Berkeley Social Welfare provides customized learning experiences ranging from one-week to 16-weeks in length for global government and non-governmental leaders in social work and social welfare.
+A certificate is awarded to participants who complete their individually tailored programs.

-Dimang Chhann is Masters of Public Administration student from the Universiti Brunei Darussalam.
-He is one of four fellows from Brunei at Berkeley during the Spring 2017 semester; the other three are based at the Goldman School of Public Policy.
+Chhann was one of four fellows from Brunei who took courses Berkeley Social Welfare towards their MPA degrees at their home university, the other three fellows were based at the Goldman School of Public Policy.

 In Summer 2014, Professor Julian Chow oversaw the professional development training of 26 social workers visiting from China.

 New Zealand's Tauropaki Trust has established a fellowship to send a Trust leader to Berkeley every semester for leadership training in specific areas of interest to their membership.
 Selected Maori leaders will be based at the Goldman School of Public Policy and Berkeley Social Welfare on alternating semesters as well as one- and two-week periods.
 The Trust is particularly interested in social welfare issues related to youth, family and aging among their tribal member families.

 Photo: Berkeley Social Welfare Dean Jeffrey Edleson, Tuaropaki Trust Chairman Tumanako Wereta and Goldman School of Public Policy Dean Henry Brady.
 MOU signing, February 2015.